Lipedema: Epidemiology

 According to an epidemiologic study by Földi E and Földi M, lipedema affects 11% of the female population, although rates from 6-39% have also been reported.

 History

 Lipedema was first identified in the United States, at the Mayo Clinic, in 1940.
 Most attribute the original identification of lipedema to E. A. Hines and L. E. Wold (1951).
-In spite of that, lipedema is barely known in the United States to physicians or to the patients who have the disease.
+Despite that, lipedema is barely known in the United States to physicians or to the patients who have the disease.
 Lipedema often is confused with obesity or lymphedema, and a significant number of patients currently diagnosed as obese are believed to have lipedema, either instead of or in addition to obesity.